Alamo Heights United Methodist Church is a Christian community of love, hope, and belonging for all.

 To contact this recovery group or inquire about meeting access via Zoom, click here, scroll to the bottom of the page, and click the RECOVERY QUESTIONS button.

-Members learn how to manage and better advocate for their friend or family member and to care for themselves.
+Members learn how to manage and better advocate for their friends or family members and to care for themselves.
 Information about local services is also provided.
 Topics discussed are related to adult services as well as support for children whose families may be struggling.

 No pre-registration is necessary and there is no cost to attend.